johnnymetz/johnny-metz-blog/content/posts/why-django-custom-managers-dont-always-run.md

 store.products.all()
 ```

-The M2M query skips the through model's custom manager entirely.
+Django generates this query directly from the relationship and never touches the through model's manager.

-The best solution is to remove the M2M field and add queryset methods on each end of the relationship that explicitly
-filter on `active`:
+The best solution is to replace the `ManyToManyField` with custom queryset methods that explicitly filter on `active`:

 ```python
 class StoreQuerySet(models.QuerySet):